pietrocaselani/Trakt-Swift/README.md

 ## License

-Trakt is available under the MIT license.
-See the LICENSE file for more info.
+See the UNLICENSE file for more info.